SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 To configure the MQTT connection, you need to pass the following connection parameters (see the screenshot below).

-*   MQTT Client Name – Give your client a name to identify it, e.g. Cumulocity IoT MQTT.
+*   MQTT Client Name – Give your client a name to identify it, e.g. {{< product-name-1 >}} MQTT.
 *   MQTT Client Id – You can use the "Generate a random ID" button (most tools will offer such a button) or provide one yourself.
-This ID will be linked to your device in Cumulocity IoT.
+This ID will be linked to your device in {{< product-name-1 >}}.
 To reconnect to the same device, use the same ID.
 *   Protocol – Select the protocol to be used, e.g. mqtt/tcp.
 *   Host – Provide in the URL your tenant domain, e.g. _mytenant.cumulocity.com/mqtt_.
 *   Username – In this case, the username is formed as &lt;tenantID>/&lt;service-user>.
-You can use the same credentials you use to log into the Cumulocity IoT platform (user alias is not supported).
+You can use the same credentials you use to log into the {{< product-name-1 >}} platform (user alias is not supported).
 As seen in the example below, for the tenant ID "t76543210" and service user "manga" the username is "t76543210/manga".
 *   Password: The password of the service user.

-Cumulocity IoT supports MQTT both via TCP and WebSockets.
+{{< product-name-1 >}} supports MQTT both via TCP and WebSockets.
 As URL you can use your tenant domain (e.g. _mytenant.cumulocity.com/mqtt_) or the domain of the instance in the format mqtt.&lt;instance_domain> (e.g. _mqtt.cumulocity.com_).

 ![Example MQTTBox Configuration](/images/mqtt/mqttBoxConfig.png)

-> **Info**: You may review [Tenants > Tenant ID and tenant domain](https://cumulocity.com/api/#tag/Tenants) in the Cumulocity IoT OpenAPI Specification to get a better understanding between tenant ID and tenant domain.
+> **Info**: You may review [Tenants > Tenant ID and tenant domain](https://cumulocity.com/api/#tag/Tenants) in the {{< OpenAPI >}} to get a better understanding between tenant ID and tenant domain.

 Other configurations like "clean session" are not important for this example.
 You can change them to your needs.
 After clicking **Save**, you will see a screen similar to the following screenshot.

 ![MQTTBox Established Connection](/images/mqtt/mqttBoxSuccess.png)

 If there is a blue button on the top bar with a label **Not Connected**, verify your configuration (especially username and password).
-If the button is green, you successfully established an MQTT connection to Cumulocity IoT.
+If the button is green, you successfully established an MQTT connection to {{< product-name-1 >}}.

 #### Sending data

 All MQTT publish messages in this tutorial will be sent to the topic <kbd>s/us</kbd>.
-This is the topic used for Cumulocity IoT's pre-provided static templates.
+This is the topic used for {{< product-name-1 >}}'s pre-provided static templates.

 ![MQTTBox Publish Message](/images/mqtt/mqttBoxPublish.png)